arduino/docs-content/content/micropython-course/course/08.examples/examples.md

     time.sleep_ms(100)
 ```

-If you make a sound you should see the output change in the REPL.
+After running the script, test it out by clapping your hands or making other loud noises next to the sensor.
+You should see the output change in the REPL.

 <video width="100%" loop autoplay>
 <source src="assets/SoundSensor.mp4" type="video/mp4" />